rrvt/LeePass/README.md

 ## Updates

+### 4/21/25 Update

+Added Find, Next, and move left and right commands.

 ### 4/16/25 Update

 Added Access and Modification dates to entries.
 Fixed getToday in date to get local date/time.